Virtual Symposium 2022: Let’s Talk About Dementia and Culture - How We Talk and Teach About Dementia in Cultural and Linguistic Communities

 The symposium was led by Dementia Friends Massachusetts, a program of Jewish Family & Children’s Service of Greater Boston.
 It is co-sponsored by the Alzheimer’s Association MA/NH Chapter, Dementia Action Alliance, and National Council of Dementia Minds.
 Thank you to our Silver Sponsors Embrace Home Care and Massachusetts Councils on Aging, the Lebovitz Family Charitable Trust, and to Point32Health Foundation for supporting Dementia Friends Massachusetts’ ongoing work with community partners and this symposium.

 Watch the Symposium

-Recordings of Part 1 are also available in Spanish, Portuguese, and Mandarin.
+Click here for the recording of Part 1 in Spanish, Portuguese, Mandarin, and Vietnamese.

 A transcript of the symposium in English is available from our CART (Communication Access Realtime Translation) provider.

 - Introduction to Global Dementia Friends (1 minute)

 - Personal Messages and Images from Dementia Friends Massachusetts Community Partners (8 minutes)

 - Download our Dementia Resource List, updated to include resources shared by symposium participants.

 - Arnetta E. Baty, Rounding the Bases, Inc.